Bachelor of Aviation (Remotely Piloted Aircraft Systems)

 Indicative fees to complete the program include tuition plus an estimate of study-related costs of approximately $1,000 per year.
 To find out more about other costs, visit UNSW International.

-You’ll need to pay for the flight training costs portion of this degree.
-In 2025, the anticipated standard cost of flight training in an aeroplane to achieve your Recreational Pilot Licence, as well as 40 hours of flight training for the Remote Pilot Licence and Commercial Experience component is $49,815.
-Students will be notified of their flight training costs in October of the year before they undertake the training.
+You’ll need to pay the drone flight training costs portion of this degree.
+In 2025, the anticipated standard cost of 40 hours of drone flight training for the Remote Pilot Licence and Commercial Experience component is $19,438.
+Students will be notified of their drone flight training costs in the year they commence their degree.

 Scholarships